Financial abuse & controlling behaviour

-It’s important for any victim to remember it is possible to leave the abusive relationship and to regain control of their finances.
+It’s important for any victim to remember it’s possible to leave the abusive relationship and to regain control of their finances.
 If you’re in this situation think about:

-- Starting to save – This may seem impossible, but try to put aside very small amounts and ask a family member or friend to look after it for you.
+- Starting to save – This may seem impossible, but try to put aside very small amounts that trusted friends and family can help you look after.

 - Setting up your own bank account – To keep yourself safe use a different bank to the one your partner uses.
 Bank online, using a computer at work, college or in a public library, and tell the bank not to send anything to your home address.
 You can receive your statements online and pick up other items, such as cards, from your nearest branch.

-- Emergency support: If you don’t have enough money to pay for the essentials, like rent and bills, you may be able to apply for emergency funds depending on your situation and whether you’re on benefits.
+- Emergency support – If you don’t have enough money to pay for the essentials, like rent and bills, you may be able to apply for emergency money depending on your situation and whether you’re on benefits.